 Since it will follow up on the success of the Disney+ series WandaVision, a lot more is known about Doctor Strange 2 than the rest of Marvel’s Phase 4.
 We know it will expand the MCU beyond anything it has reached before and delve into the currently unexplored multiverse with the Sorcerer Supreme either teaming up with or batting the Scarlet Witch.

-Then Thor: Love and Thunder will come on May 6, 2022.
+Then Thor: Love and Thunder was released on July 8, 2022.
 The fourth entry in the Thor franchise will feature much of the cast of The Guardians of the Galaxy, who are not set to head their own film again until sometime in 2023.
 This MCU Phase 4 movie will introduce the female Thor / Jane Foster (Natalie Portman).
+Also returning is Tessa Thompson as King Valkryie and director Taika Waititi as Korg.

 There isn’t an official description for Wakanda Forever yet but it does have a logline: